UCDElecSoc/MakerLabs26/docs/Lab2/LabStructure.md

 {: .tip-title }
 > 📝 Task 1
 >
-> In TinkerCAD, program default moves for a servo (0d, 90d, 180d, 0d, …)
+> In TinkerCAD, program default moves for a servo (0º, 90º, 180º, 0º, …)

+{: .challenge-title}
+> 💪 Challenge 0
+>
+> Build this simple circuit and program the Arduino with the code from [Task 1](Task1)

 {: .tip-title }
 > 📝 Task 2
 >
-> In TinkerCAD, program the servo to accept input from the user via serial monitor
+> In TinkerCAD, use functions to make programming the servos easier.

 {: .tip-title }
 > 📝 Task 3
 >
+> In TinkerCAD, use Serial Monitor to add debug statements when the servo receives an angle.

+{: .tip-title }
+> 📝 Task 4
+>
 > In TinkerCAD, program the servo to read a potentiometer and set angle accordingly

 {: .challenge-title }
 > 💪 Challenge 1
 >
-> Build the circuit in Task 3 on the breadboard (don't be put off if it doesn't work immediately!)
+> Build the circuit in [Task 4](Task4) on the breadboard (don't be put off if it doesn't work immediately!)

 {: .tip-title }
-> 📝 Task 4
+> 📝 Task 5
 >
 > Add a switch (either TinkerCAD/breadboard/both) to enable/disable the servo (you cannot turn off the servos power)

 {: .challenge-title }
 > 💪 Challenge 2
 >
 > Swap the servo for an LED + resistor in series.
 What happens?
-(Depending on your implementation, what happens when you flip the switch?)
+What happens when you flip the switch? (this depends how you completed [Task 5](Task5))

 {: .challenge-title }
 > 💪 Challenge 3